 13 Mar Vayekhel – Pekudei; The Juxtaposition of Profound Emptiness

-The void created by the observance of the the Sabbath was all encompassing only to be shattered by the light of the stars.
-Shabbos is a time to be nullified- bitul, and be spiritually fullfiled.
+In parshas Vayakhel a Law was given to stop work on the 7th day, the Sabbbath.
+The void created by the observance of the Sabbath Law created an all encompassing void, only to experience the light of the stars, the columns of fire and the clouds of glory.
+Shabbos is a time to be nullified- bitul, and be spiritually fulfilled.
+In bamidbar was a pure Shabbos experience.

 Earlier in Exodus we were given the Shabbos prohibitions regarding gathering food, carrying, and preparing meals.
 Here in Parshas Vayekhel, in bamidmar, the desert, the wilderness, we are given the additional prohibitive laws of work-malacha on the Shabbos.

-The contrasting profound emptiness in the desert by the malachas, work laws of Shabbos was an opportunity of the void created by the malachas to then become filled with a G-d consciousness.
+The contrasting the work on the Mishkan and the profound emptiness in the desert by the malachas, work laws of Shabbos, was an opportunity of the void created by the malachas to then become filled with a G-d Consciousness.

-We should look to experience this lesson of Shabbos of the experience in Parshas Vayekhel of a Shabbos that is created for us as a void for us to fill with a G-d consciousness and His spiriitual goodness, and we should continue to have a G-d consciousness in all our Mitzvot and all our affairs.
+We should look to experience this event of Shabbos as it was in Parshas Vayekhel where there was created for us as a void to fill with a G-d Consciousness and His spiritual goodness, and we should continue to have a G-d consciousness in all our Mitzvot and all our affairs.

 Leib Getzel (Lawrence) Lax